intel-iot-devkit/intelligent-vending-machine/README.md

 2. Go to admin-customer-application folder.
 Run script using: `sh build.sh`

-  **Note:**   If behind proxy modify build.sh accordingly.
+  **Note:**   If behind a proxy modify build.sh accordingly.

 3. Run server: `./server/bin/www`

-4. In the browser goto `http://localhost:9000` to open the webapp.
+4. In the browser, goto `http://localhost:9000` to open the webapp.
    Enter MAC address of UP² in the textbox provided and click **Start**, it will open admin app.
    To open customer mobile app Navigate to `http://localhost:9000/#/mobile`